Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-znK3Ne7dLUc.md

 ### Transcript

-> dedicated server for windows yeah windows is the first priority and then we might get for linux as well i don't know, maybe possibly but i don't know
+> dedicated server for windows yeah windows is the first priority and then we might get for linux as well I don't know, maybe possibly but I don't know